Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 • Integration capabilities with your existing CRM and marketing stack

 ZoomInfo Marketing provides the comprehensive B2B intelligence and AI-powered orchestration that enterprise revenue teams need to execute ABM at scale.
-With verified data on over 300 million contacts and 100 million companies, plus real-time intent signals and native campaign automation, it's built to accelerate your pipeline.
+With a continuously verified database of B2B contacts and companies, real-time intent signals, and native campaign automation, the platform is built to accelerate pipeline from identification through to closed revenue.

 Ready to see how ZoomInfo can power your ABM strategy?
-Talk to someone to learn more about how ZoomInfo can help you accelerate pipeline growth.
+Talk to our team to learn more about how ZoomInfo Marketing can help you accelerate pipeline growth.

 How helpful was this article?